aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/ui/README.md

 1. Navigate to `solutions/swb-ui/ui`

-2. Run command `./scripts/image-deploy.sh <GitHub branch name (e.g. develop)> <STAGE>`.
-This will require Docker to be running in order to build the image necessary for ECS.

-3. Run command `STAGE=<STAGE> rushx deploy-ui-and-api`.
+2. Run command `STAGE=<STAGE> rushx deploy-ui-and-api`.
 Once this succeeds, the UI will be hosted at the domainName that was provided to swb-reference, which can also be found in the CloudFormation Output `WebsiteURL`.

 #### CloudFront (not recommended)